gkaiyan/Covid-Data-Exploration/README.md

     - new_vaccinations
 <b>
 <b>
-I explore the dataset using SQL queries and gained some insights from them.
+- Explore the data with SQL Queries
+- Tidy and extract data needed for Tableau
+- Visualiza data with Tableau